loosewheel/lwscratch/readme.txt

 clicking the Set button.
 The name will display when the robot is pointed at or as the tool tip if it is in an inventory.

-Each robot has a storage area (center left).
+Each robot has a storage area (center right).

 While a robot is running sneak + punch will open a form to stop it.